TamimEhsan/interview-questions-bangladesh/README.md

 - Aplitude: Understanding, Vocabulary, Reasoning, Maths
 - Automata: Easy level coding test
 - Automata Pro: Medium level coding test

+Then if selected there will be a technical interview.

 ### Questions